 Since 2005, I have also been involved as a prescriber running anxiolytic and hypnotic reduction clinics in practice for people receiving long-term benzodiazepines and/or z-hypnotics (B&Zs) which commonly achieves a 20-30% reduction in a practice’s defined daily doses.

-Over the years this work has mushroomed in NHSGGC with other practice pharmacists getting involved, and by demonstrating to GPs it can be done successfully, this has enabled more people to be reviewed – achieving health gains and reducing avoidable drug related risks for patients.
+Over the years this work has mushroomed in NHSGGC with other practice pharmacists getting involved, and by demonstrating to GPs it can be done successfully, which has enabled more people to be reviewed – achieving health gains and reducing avoidable drug related risks for patients.

 We also involve GPs in reviewing, reducing and stopping B&Zs as this achieves greater sustainability and minimises the chance of prescribing increasing back to pre-intervention levels.
 In some of the localities this has led to groups of practices tackling B&Z use, sharing experiences and learnings on what worked well and did not.
-We have also used some of the more recent price increases, for instance temazepam, as an opportunity to encourage reviews.
+We have also used some of the more recent price increases, for instance for temazepam, as an opportunity to encourage reviews.

-I have also led on quality improvement work for Community Mental Health Teams (CMHT) and general practices psychotropic medicines reconciliation, improving reconciliation accuracy across this interface as well as addressing safety, quality and cost-effective prescribing issues.
+I have also led on quality improvement work for Community Mental Health Teams (CMHT) and general practices psychotropic medicines reconciliation, improving reconciliation accuracy across this interface as well as addressing safety, quality and cost effective prescribing issues.

 A future model I am interested in developing is specialist mental health pharmacists with split CMHT and general practice commitments in specific localities.
-I think this would first of all help patients, but also general practices and practice pharmacy teams with the challenges of reviewing and ensuring appropriate psychotropic medicines use and cardiometabolic monitoring to address and minimise avoidable drug-related harms.
+I think this would first of all help patients, but also general practices and practice pharmacy teams with the challenges of reviewing and ensuring appropriate psychotropic medicines use and cardiometabolic monitoring to address and minimise avoidable drug related harms.

 Ideally that would mean you always have somebody who you’re working really closely with whose knowledge you can dip into.
-No individual can know everything, but by working together, asking questions and showing a willingness to engage with the challenges, you’d have a primary care team that is more than the sum of its parts.
+No individual can know everything but, by working together, asking questions and showing a willingness to engage with the challenges, you’d have a primary care team that is more than the sum of its parts.

 Mental Health in Scotland – Putting the Patients at the Centre of Medicines and Innovation takes place on Thursday, January 25, 2018 at Stirling Court Hotel and Conference Centre, University of Stirling.
 Places are free for healthcare professionals.
-Register now here
+Register now here.

 The conference has been organised by Pharmacy Management and is sponsored by Sunovion Pharmaceuticals Europe.
 The agenda has been arranged by a steering group from within NHSScotland.
 The conference is non-promotional and the sponsor had no input to the agenda.